 However, this case is a little different as Hotspot Shields’s protocol is used by some top cybersecurity firms, including McAfee and Bitdefender.
 These companies evaluate the protocol before using it, and I’d say we can trust their judgement.

 Very few VPNs work reliably in China, so I was eager to find out if Hotspot Shield is one of them.

 When I last reviewed HSS, users were having lots of issues with the service in China.
 However, Hotspot Shield has made improvements and is now a solid option for a China VPN.

 Note that Hotspot Shield’s website is blocked in China, along with the sites of most other VPN providers.
 As such, you’ll need to download the software and any installation and troubleshooting guides before you enter the country.

 Is Hotspot Shield’s customer service any good?

-In my experience, the live chat customer support representatives were friendly and prompt.
-However, they had trouble answering basic questions about the service’s security and privacy features.
+In my experience, the live chat customer support representatives were knowledgeable, friendly, and prompt.

 Hotspot Shield pricing